haideralipunjabi/atom-icons/READMETEMPLATE.md

 ## Non Series Contributions

 ## Additional Resources
-* The Flags of Countries was generated using [Atom Flag Icons Generator](https://gist.github.com/haideralipunjabi/b072aa4a8e28a78392e7e83b18575d2b)
+* The Flags of Countries were generated using [Atom Flag Icons Generator](https://gist.github.com/haideralipunjabi/b072aa4a8e28a78392e7e83b18575d2b)
 * The Football/Soccer League Icons were generated using [Atom Football Icons Generator](https://gist.github.com/haideralipunjabi/74ef6131e6602617d8d442d2a8c2e1b2)

 ## How to Contribute